jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Don't send keep alive packages on closing connections
 - Bugfix: Fixed wrong table name in BBox queries
 - Bugfix: The spatial index was not build during compactification
+- Bugfix: Remove also empty memtables from unflushed table list
+- Bugfix: Fixed a race condition which prevented the deletion of flushed memtables from unflushed list

 ### Version 0.2.4 (Stable) - 23.04.2017
 - New Feature: Support multiple storage locations